skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 * [Have a look at the help](https://github.com/datenstrom/yellow-extensions/tree/master/source/help) or [individual extensions](https://github.com/datenstrom/yellow-extensions).
 * Edit the existing documentation or make a translation.
 * Upload your documentation to GitHub, let us know if you need help.
-* Review documentation and examples, make it easy for the user.
+* Check that it is helpful to the user, give practical examples.

 ## Tips for active contributors